matt-cha/matt-cha/README.md

 ### About Me

-I love creating applications that are not only fun, but also have real-world applications using modern, professional technologies.
+I am a software engineer and I love creating applications that are not only fun, but also have real-world application and use with modern, professional technologies.
 I am constantly seeking to improve my technical skills and I'm always open to learning new things.
 Outside of coding, I also do professional photography work for weddings, engagements, and events as well!

 ### Skills
 - Currently studying - TypeScript